 - The Helium 10 Xray for Walmart often returns up to 500 products in a search.
 Helium 10 strongly recommends that sellers focus on the products ranking within the first 160 spots for the most effective research analysis.

 - Helium 10 uses the UPC to identify Walmart products that are also sold on Amazon.
 Amazon does not require sellers to provide a UPC, therefore, at the moment, Xray may not find all corresponding products sold on both sites.
-When viewing the top level data in Xray, the Amazon average monthly revenue and price are based only on those products in the results that have corresponding UPCs to the products on Walmart.
+When viewing the top-level data in Xray, the Amazon average monthly revenue and price are based only on those products in the results that have corresponding UPCs to the products on Walmart.

-This article is divided into four sections: 1) accessing the Chrome Extension, 2) using Xray and Supplier Finder on Walmart, 3) using Demand Analyzer on Walmart, 4) understanding the Listing Quality Score.
+This article is divided into four sections: 1) accessing the Chrome Extension, 2) using Xray and Supplier Finder on Walmart, 3) using Demand Analyzer on Walmart, and 4) understanding the Listing Quality Score.